aliasgherman/huwXMLparser/README.md

 ![A Sample Image of the Output CSV Folders](out4.png)

 # Dependencies :
+Qt5 has to be installed (Check https://www.qt.io/download and download the Opensource version)
 * pip install pandas
 * pip install lxml
 * pip install pymongo